turingschool/front-end-curriculum/lessons/module-3/testing-redux.md

 In order to test Redux, we need to first consider the pieces that will require testing.
 We'll need Action Creator tests, Reducer tests, Container tests, and tests for any Redux Middleware we may be using.
 For this lesson, we're just going to focus on the first three.

-Testing in Redux can actually be a very plesant experience, because all the functions you'll be writing while using Redux are *pure*.
+Testing in Redux can actually be a very pleasant experience, because all the functions you'll be writing while using Redux are *pure*.
 This means that given the same inputs for a function, we'll always get back the same output.
-For more explaination of pure functions, check out [this post](http://www.nicoespeon.com/en/2015/01/pure-functions-javascript/).
+For more explanation of pure functions, check out [this post](http://www.nicoespeon.com/en/2015/01/pure-functions-javascript/).

 Let's start with Action Creator tests.